nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AppointmentClassDiagram1.puml" width="250" />

 Therefore, the implementation of optional fields now return its value wrapped in the Java `Optional` wrapper.
-When `getAppointment` is called now, the implementer will be informed of the type mismatch with the `Appointment` type, explicitly informing the implementer that this value is potentially `null`.
+In this example, when `getAppointment` is called now, the implementer will be informed of the type mismatch with the `Appointment` type, explicitly informing the implementer that this value is potentially `null`.
+By doing it in this way, we also guarantee to the implementer that the fields that do not generate an `Optional` wrapper cannot be empty.

+#### Design Considerations:

+**Aspect: Handling of Optional Fields**

+* **Alternative 1 (current choice):** Allow `null` values
+  * Pros: Simple to implement, and easy to understand what it means.
+  * Cons: Checks for null value required for every implementation of the optional field.
+    * This is partially circumvented using the `Optional` wrapper, which caused the team to favor this implementation.
+* **Alternative 2:** Use abstracted "empty-value" objects that extend the given field
+  * Pros: No check of the empty state required by implementers, allows for simple code outside its implementation.
+  * Cons: Non-negligible abstraction required to create an empty object and have it work in all cases where the empty case is needed.

+### Implementation of Appointment Field

+`Appointment` is a special field belonging to the `Person` model class, as it implicitly stores a temporal relationship within itself.

 #### Design Considerations: